MAF-DAP/Advent_2020/README.md

 I do not claim that my solutions are particularly great but I did them all on my lonesome

+<h2>Day 7: Handy Haversacks</h2>
+- Part 1: Pick a bag and find out how many "shiny gold" bags end up in it.
+Did a very simple first pass with only taking the first letters of the two word colour - big mistake as while it works for the demo set, there are multiple colours with the same initials.
+No issues other than having to redo with the full colour name
+<p>- Part 2: Find out how many bags are in one "shiny gold" one.
+No issues

 <h2>Day 8: Handheld Halting</h2>
 - Part 1: Find accumulator value in repeating code.
 No issues
 <p>- Part 2: Find the corrupted instruction.
 No issues